-One of the biggest mistakes made by newly established Forex Brokers is not maintaining a line of good communications with their liquidity providers.
-Many Forex Brokers look at the LPs as some sort of anonymous exchange that they can pass their trading flow to.
+One of the biggest mistakes made by newly established Forex Brokers is not maintaining a line of functional communications with their liquidity providers.
+Many Forex Brokers look at the LPs as some anonymous exchange that they can pass their trading flow to.
 What they fail to realize is that they must be completely transparent with the LP about the type of flow they are sending.

 With funds and forex systems traders becoming more sophisticated they are always searching for Forex Brokers they are willing to accept their trading.
 The Forex Brokers are usually enticed because of the high volumes these types of clients bring in but forget about how this may impact their Liquidity Providers.
 If the LP is not informed about the kind of trader or is taken by surprise, this will usually come back to the Forex Broker and in the end, might even jeopardize the relationship.